 Winter weather can cause damage to a number of everyday items and objects.
 The frigid temperatures and moisture present in the ice and snow that can fall during winter can also impact your masonry building.
 Masonry chimneys are often most vulnerable to water damage.
 While your masonry structures are designed to last many years, the harsh winter weather can be unforgiving.
 If you don’t inspect your masonry for problems like cracking and leaning, you may miss problems that become much larger once spring arrives.
 If you notice any of the following problems, contact the masonry professionals at DelPrete Masonry for attentive inspections and repairs. (more…)

 Posts Tagged ‘ masonry ’

-Whether you want to demolish a building or construct an entirely new one with professional masonry installation, Del Prete Masonry has the experience and expertise to get the job done right for the right price.
-To explore our residential and commercial services and set up a consultation, please give us a call at (410)-683-0650 or contact us online.
-We currently serve Baltimore City and County, Harford County, Carroll County, Anne Arundel County, and Howard County.
-To see examples of our work and get more updates, follow us on Facebook, Twitter, Google+, and Pinterest.
+Whether you are ready to start your next masonry project or are still hesitant and have questions, Del Prete Masonry is here to help.
+We have the experience and expertise to get it right the first time.
+Questions?
+Want to visit some of our residential or commercial projects?
+Ready to set up a consultation?
+Feel free to give us a call at 410-683-0650 or visit us online.
+We are happy to serve Baltimore City and County, Harford County, Carroll County, Anne Arundel County, and Howard County.
+To see examples of our work and to keep up with our latest exciting projects, be sure to Facebook, Twitter, and Pinterest.